 - Entry to Cenote Santa Barbara: $12 USD per person

 We had already visited the famous Chichen Itza on our first trip to Mexico but it’s also a great day trip from Merida.
-It’s not the cheapest activity at around $25 for the entrance alone (more if you want a guide who will actually teach you about what you’re looking at).
-Chichen Itza is definitely worth visiting at least once in your lifetime!
+It’s not the cheapest activity at around $25 USD for the entrance alone (more if you want a guide who will actually teach you about what you’re looking at).
+But Chichen Itza is definitely worth visiting at least once in your lifetime!

 SIM Card & Pre-Paid Data Plan Costs – $28

 SIM cards and data plans are relatively inexpensive in Mexico.
-You pay for around 3 GB of data and social media is usually unlimited.
+You pay for around 3 GB of data but social media is usually unlimited.
 This is enough for us because we can usually find wifi wherever we go and save the data for Google Maps, etc.

 We paid $28 USD total for the 2 of us on Telcel (which is the BEST phone company in Mexico tbh).
 If you divide that by 2, that’s $14 USD per person per month for a phone/data plan.
 We think it’s very reasonable and close to what we paid in Bali, Indonesia.